jneums/pokedbots-racing/docs/MCP_TOOLS.md

 - `expected_gain`: Stat gain description (varies by faction)
 - `message`: "🔧 Upgrade in progress.
 Check back in 12 hours."

-**Note:** God Class bots have 20% chance for 2x bonus, Wild Bots have unstable results
+**Note:** UltimateMaster bots have 50% chance for 2x bonus, Wild bots have unstable results

 ---